 - ¼ teaspoon freshly ground pepper

-- In a small canning jar, combine: juice from ½ grapefruit (a little over ¼ cup), 4 tablespoons olive oil, 1 tablespoon honey, 1 teaspoon Dijon mustard, ½ teaspoon kosher salt, and ¼ teaspoon freshly ground pepper.
-Cover the jar and shake vigorously to combine.
+- In a small canning jar, combine juice from the remaining half grapefruit (around ¼ cup), 4 tablespoons olive oil, 1 tablespoon honey, 1 teaspoon Dijon mustard, ½ teaspoon kosher salt, and ¼ teaspoon freshly ground pepper.
+Cover the jar and shake vigorously to combine (or whisk all ingredients together in a bowl).

-- To serve, place fresh ingredients on serving plates or bowls.
-Top with grapefruit vinaigrette and pepitas or sunflower seeds.
+- To serve, place vegetables on serving plates or in bowls.
+Top with grapefruit vinaigrette and sunflower seeds or pepitas.